-Professor Buchanan has published in leading international journals including the Journal of Corporate Finance, Journal of Business Ethics, American Business Law Journal.
+Professor Buchanan has published in leading international journals including the Journal of Corporate Finance, Journal of Business Ethics, American Business Law Journal, International Review of Financial Analysis and European Journal of Finance.
 Her research on shareholder proposals has been recognized with the Hoeber Memorial Award for Outstanding Article in American Business Law Journal and her work has been cited in the Financial Times.
 She has research expertise in FinTech, AI in financial services, securitization, CSR and law and finance.
 Professor Buchanan has also taught in Australia, Russia and Finland.
-She is currently the Editor in Chief of Journal of Risk Finance.
+She was the Editor in Chief of Journal of Risk Finance between 2013-2021.

-Professor Buchanan also appears in the media on FinTech and AI issues.
+Professor Buchanan also appears in the media on FinTech, big data and AI issues.

 Pensions savings represents one of the biggest life cycle choices people make, so we believe this project is essential to creating real societal impact in this area.